antonhensen81/OctoPrint-PanTilt/README.md

 ## Wiring

+The default wiring is shown below, it shows how the two servos can be connected to the Raspberry Pi (Model3).
+The GPIO ports used in this example match the default configuration of GPIO ports 17 and 18.
-The default wiring is shown below.
-Although other scenarios are possible and GPIO pins can be configured to be what you like.
+Other scenarios are possible and GPIO pins can be configured to be what you like (see [Configuration](#Configuration)).

 ![Wiring](https://raw.githubusercontent.com/antonhensen81/OctoPrint-PanTilt/master/images/wiring.png)